-1. The gas supply development model will iteratively analyse gas supply, storage and pipeline augmentations based on a suite of options.
-For a medium-term view of the gas system conditions, the model will incorporate existing, committed and anticipated gas infrastructure from the GSOO, as well as uncertain development
+1. The gas supply development model will iteratively analyse gas supply and pipeline augmentations based on a suite of options.
+For a medium-term view of the gas system conditions, the model will incorporate existing,

 2. Outputs from the gas supply development model would inform a set of potential gas development projections that define the capabilities of the gas infrastructure to supply GPG in the NEM.
 These gas network capabilities would be taken as an input and ultimately mapped to the capacity outlook model.
-The gas development projections would be represented as a maximum daily gas zone limit that summarise the gas infrastructure that delivers to, produces in, or stores gas within each gas zone.
+The gas development projections would be represented as a maximum daily sub-regional gas supply limit that summarise the gas infrastructure that delivers to, produces in, or stores gas within each sub-region.
 These limits may impact the gas available for GPG fuel on a daily basis, influencing the electricity investments for firm capacity (including GPG and electricity storage devices, for example).
 If insufficient gas is available due to these limits, the capacity outlook model would optimise firm capacity requirements and operation by considering alternatives, including secondary fuels or non-molecular firming capacity.
 AEMO may also explore impacts on gas prices as a result of different gas development projections and their inclusion in the capacity outlook model.